AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all tutorials using the `list` command.
 Multiple tutorials in the list.

+    2. Test case: `delete_tutorial t/T1`<br>
+       Expected: The tutorial with ID `T1` is deleted.
+Details of the deleted tutorial are shown in the status message.

-    1. Test case: `delete 1`<br>
+    3. Test case: `delete_tutorial t/t1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: The tutorial with ID `T1` is still deleted due to case-insensitivity.
+Details of the deleted tutorial are shown in the status message.

-    1. Test case: `delete 0`<br>
+    4. Test case: `delete_tutorial t/0`<br>
-       Expected: No tutorial is deleted.
+       Expected: No tutorial is deleted as the tutorial ID does not exist.
 Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.
+    5. Test case: `delete_tutorial m/0`<br>
+       Expected: No tutorial is deleted as the prefix is incorrect.
+Error details shown in the status message.

+    6. Test case: `delete_tutorial t/T1 t/T2`<br>
+       Expected: No tutorial is deleted as there should only be one `t/` prefix.
+Error details shown in the status message.

+### Marking and unmarking all students in a tutorial

+1. Marking/Unmarking all students in a tutorial while all tutorials are being shown

+    1. Prerequisites: List all tutorials using the `list` command.
+Multiple tutorials in the list.

+    2. Test case: `mark_all t/T1` or `unmark_all t/T1` (where tutorial with ID `T1` has students)<br>
+       Expected: All students in the tutorial are marked as present (or unmarked).
+The students' tags should all turn green (or all turn to the default blue).
+Details of the students are shown in the status message.

+    3. Test case: `mark_all t/T2` or `unmark_all t/T2` (where tutorial with ID `T2` has no students)<br>
+       Expected: No change to the tutorial.
+THe status message states that there are no students to be marked/unmarked.

+2. Marking/Unmarking all students in a tutorial while only some tutorials are being shown

+    1. Prerequisites: List only some tutorials by using the `find t/1` command to display only tutorials with IDs containing `1`.

+    2. Test cases are the same as above, and should produce the same results since the both commands act on the entire tutorial list in TAbs.
+       After each command, the displayed list reverts to displaying all tutorials.

 1. _{ more test cases …​ }_